 Times of suffering are a death of a way of life or an aspect of life that we became comfortable with, and are attached to.
 In a way, our dreams and our myths often try to tell us that the way we envisage self and world is too limited, too conditioned, too small, and change demands that our limited self dies, and that we open to greater possibilities.
 In death there is life and in life there is death, nothing can be without arising and passing, unless we are aware of what lies beyond the dance of time and space.

 The breakthrough arises when we see clearly that this isn’t our personal tragedy and drama, it is the human condition, and we are blasted open to growth.
-Change and loss are as real a teacher as we will find, and of course change is the nature of all arisings.
+Change and loss are as real and perfect a teacher as we will find, and of course change is the nature of all arisings.
 If we know that all is change, it is less shocking when it actually happens.
 Meditating on impermanence, we know deeply that all things are fleeting and momentary, from a thought to a star, we become familiar with the space in which thought and star arise and pass, the cool, open dimension of awareness which sees clinging with compassion.

 We need great compassion for ourselves, and understanding when we fail to function as well as we know we can.
 We may disappoint ourselves, we may find ourselves raw and vulnerable and angry, tired and difficult to be around.
-On the other side though, if we walked through the fire, we find that great compassion is naturally, easily, spontaneously there for others.
+On the other side though, if we walk through the fire, we find that great compassion is naturally, easily, spontaneously there for others.

 We see the pain we know, and our response is an easy kindness and understanding which was not there before.
 We know how deeply the heart can break, the hells our minds can create, and we know the despair and the yearning and the longing and the crying.
 We can now hold others and enable them to turn towards it, as we learned to hold ourselves, for it is clear now that their heartbreak is not different, not separate, from our own.